Attackers actively fool many people these days.

 - Phishing

-Examples of Phishing attack:
+Examples of Phishing attacks:

 - Email Phishing scam